Will Smith Player Props: Dodgers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 12th-ranked team ERA among all MLB pitching staffs (4.00).
+- The Rangers have the 13th-ranked team ERA across all MLB pitching staffs (4.12).

-- Rangers pitchers combine to give up 107 total home runs at a clip of 1.1 per game (to rank 11th in baseball).
+- Rangers pitchers combine to allow 112 total home runs at a clip of 1.1 per game (to rank 14th in the league).

-- Dunning gets the start for the Rangers, his 14th of the season.
-He is 8-2 with a 2.91 ERA and 63 strikeouts through 99 2/3 innings pitched.
+- Perez gets the start for the Rangers, his 19th of the season.
+He is 7-3 with a 4.84 ERA and 62 strikeouts in 96 2/3 innings pitched.

-- The right-hander last pitched on Tuesday against the Tampa Bay Rays, when he tossed seven innings, allowing two earned runs while giving up five hits.
+- His last appearance came on Sunday against the Cleveland Guardians, when the left-hander threw five innings, surrendering three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.